 In 1923, when Lodge No. 21 was built, it boasted more than 5,000 members and was considered by the Newark News as, 'the best Elks headquarters in the county'.
 A bond issue had been floated to finance the headquarters.
 Like its counterpart the Newark Athletic Club, it, too, was eventually converted to hotel status as the Depression ate away at its membership and financial clouds continued to descend upon club activities.
 So handsome was the Essex House that in 1975 the New York Times described it as 'a haven for New Jersey's social elite that has become vacant and vandalized and soon will fall victim to a wrecker's ball.'
 In happier days, it seemed as if the good times would last forever.
 In 1924, the 1,800 pound chandelier hung in the main ballroom or Lodge Room.
 The dedication party continued for three days as more than 10,000 Elks and friends, who came from across the country, took part.

 The first four floors of the extravagant building contained lounging rooms, a six-lane bowling alley, and a pool, and billiard room with 16 tables.
 The fourth floor included a large pool, gymnasium, and shower rooms and lockers.
 The upper floors contained 150 bedrooms.
 While the depression sealed the old club's future, financial problems began before the 1929 crash.
 In 1926, the Elks filed suit against 700 prospective members who had pledged to buy bonds and reneged.
 To remedy the situation, the dining rooms were opened to the public; then, the entire facility was made public.
-By 1933, the Federal Trust foreclosed on the property and established the Hotel Elton, which in 1942 was changed to the Essex House.
+By 1933, the Federal Trust foreclosed on the property and established the Hotel Elkton, but the name was soon changed to Essex House.
 Abraham Ellis bought the building and turned the bowling alleys into a nightclub, calling it the Carousel Room.
 For the next 20 years the Carousel remained a favorite spot of politicians and Newarkers, but as the 1960s approached, business began to decline and the hotel finally closed in 1968.

 The Georgian-style tower in south Broad Street was an anchor of the Lincoln Park district, a well-known landmark.
 The New York Times wrote that the once-glamorous building came to an end because of the 'economic realities of declining income and rising taxes.'
 And, so The Grand Dame of New Jersey hotels was officially dead.